cherryservers/cherry-ansible-module/README.md

       state: absent
 ```

-After you create a playbook just run playbook like this:
+After you have created a playbook, you can run it like this:

 ```
 ansible-playbook ssh_add_keys.yml